-This course will introduce telescopes and binoculars.
-While they are optical devices, what we use them for in the optical field is primarily for low vision patients.
-However, in order to understand the technology a little better and introduce interest in the topic, we will give some information on the history, types, and applications of telescopes and binoculars.
+This section will introduce telescopes and binoculars.
+While they are optical devices, what we use them for primarily in the optical field is for low vision patients.
+However, to understand the technology a little better and introduce interest in the topic, we will give some information on the history, types, and applications of telescopes and binoculars.

-While the two most common types of telescopes used today are the Galileon telescope and the Kepleraian telescope, there were others introduced first that were quite useful.
-Let's discuss Galilei and Keplar just a bit with relation to the telescope.
+While the two most common types of telescopes used today are the Galilean telescope and the Keplerian telescope, there were others introduced first that were quite useful.
+Telescopes are optical devices that are designed using an arrangement of lenses or lenses and curved mirrors whereby rays of light (electromagnetic radiation) are collected and focused, resulting in a magnified image.
+Their purpose is to make distant objects appear nearer.
+Let's discuss these two inventors just a bit with relation to telescopes.

-Known as a highly influential Italian astronomer, physicist and philosopher, Galileo Galilei was born on February 15, 1564, near Pisa, Italy.
+Known as a highly influential Italian astronomer, physicist, and philosopher, Galileo Galilei was born on February 15, 1564, near Pisa, Italy.
 A son of a musician, he developed an interest in medicine and started to study medicine at the University of Pisa, later changing to philosophy and mathematics.
-He became a professor of mathematics at Pisa and later moved to the University of Padua, becoming a mathematics professor there until 1610.
-During this time, he worked on a variety of experiments including the speed at which different objects fall, mechanics and pendulums.
-In 1609 he heard about the invention of the telescope by Hans Lippershey in 1608 and, even without having seen an example, he constructed a superior version.
-He made many astronomical discoveries including mountains and valleys on the surface of the moon, sunspots, the four largest moons of the planet Jupiter, and the phases of the planet Venus.
+He became a professor of mathematics at Pisa and later moved to the University of Padua, becoming a mathematics professor there, a position he held until 1610.
+During this time, he worked on a variety of experiments, including the speed at which different objects fall, mechanics, and pendulums.
+In 1609, he heard about the invention of the telescope by Hans Lippershey in 1608, and even without having seen an example, he constructed a superior version.
+He made many astronomical discoveries, including mountains and valleys on the surface of the moon, sunspots, the four largest moons of the planet Jupiter, and the phases of the planet Venus.
 His work on astronomy made him famous and he was appointed court mathematician in Florence.

-Known as a German mathematician, astronomer, and astrologer, Johannes Kepler was born on December 27, 1571, in Weil der Stadt, Württemburg, in the Holy Roman Empire.
+Known as a German mathematician, astronomer, and astrologer, Johannes Kepler was born on December 27, 1571, in Weil der Stadt, Württemberg, in the Holy Roman Empire.
 He was born into a poor family and had a sickly childhood.
 His great intelligence earned him a scholarship to the University of Tübingen to study for the Lutheran ministry.
-He became a mathematics teacher at a seminary school in Graz, Austria and later became an assistant to the great astronomer, Tycho Brahe.
+He became a mathematics teacher at a seminary school in Graz, Austria, and later became an assistant to the great astronomer Tycho Brahe.
 After the death of Brahe, he became the imperial mathematician to Emperor Rudolf II and later Matthias and Ferdinand II.
+Using the precise data that Tycho had collected, Kepler discovered that the orbit of Mars was an ellipse.
 Living in an era with no clear distinction between astronomy and astrology, Kepler incorporated religious arguments and reasoning into his works.
 In 1610, after hearing about the spyglass invention of Galileo, he acquired a telescope.
 Using the precise data that Tycho had collected, Kepler discovered that the orbit of Mars was an ellipse.
-He identified that all of the planets traveled in an ellipse.
-In 1611, he described how a telescope could be made with a convex objective lens and a convex eyepiece lens known as the Keplarian Telescope.
+He identified that all of the planets traveled in an ellipse as opposed to a circle.
+In 1611, he described how a telescope could be made with a convex objective lens and a convex eyepiece lens known as the Keplerian Telescope.